 Wood Pellet Stove vs Traditional Fire Log Stove

 Wood Pellet Stove VS Traditional Fire Log Stove is a better choice for many reasons.
 A stove is used to heat spaces.
 They provide heating and can be used to heat food as well.
-Many people who like an outdoor kitchen like a wood burning stove.
+Many people like an outdoor kitchen like a wood-burning stove.